-F153AY065NC | Wet Clay Flats and Depressions

-A moist loamy flat is often associated with and difficult to distinguish from a wet clayey flat.
-Much of the difference between moist and wet sites is driven by variations in subsurface drainage patterns, which are difficult to see at the surface, but these sites can be distinguished by soil moisture and texture.
+Wet Clay Flats and Depressions A moist clayey flat is often associated with and difficult to distinguish from a wet clayey flat.
+Much of the difference between moist and wet sites is driven by variations in subsurface drainage patterns, which are difficult to see at the surface, but these sites can be distinguished by soil moisture.